nosarthur/qc101/index.rst

 Choices of the materials are biased to my interest.
-Please email me if you find errors in the document: zhou.dong@gmail.com
+Please email me if you find errors in the document: zhou.dong@gmail.com or simply create a pull request on GitHub with your revision.

 .. seealso::